Fikiremariyam/A2sv_second_-year_tasks/Task-4-react/README.md

-# Todo list with :React + TypeScript
+# Task 4 - Todo list with :React + TypeScript

 A simple boilerplate to kickstart your React application using TypeScript.